MDMarikar/WSHP/_my_collection/HeadShapeConcerns.md

 # Why Time Matters
-Early diagnosis and intervention - before 6 months of age ideally -  is crucial to avoid limitations on surgical options as the child ages and skull bones become less male .
+Early diagnosis and intervention - before 6 months of age ideally -  is crucial to avoid limitations on surgical options as the child ages and skull bones become less malleable

 # References